jimmychung28/bree-take-home/README.md

 2. npm run dev

 # Potential Improvements
 1. React Query or useswr could be used to cache queries enhancing performance and reducing redundant network requests.
 However for a simple app like this it may not be necessary considering addtional complexity with regards to invalidating stale caches.
+Users are also unlikely to search for the same parameters multiple times in this application.